samliu21/chess-ai/README.md

 Non-trainable params: 2,882
 __________________________________________________________________________________________________
 ```

+## Data
+I used the official Lichess <a href="https://database.lichess.org">database</a>, which came in a standard PGN format.
+The following was the data cleaning process:

+- Use `pgn-extract` to add FENs after each move
+- Use a python script to extract the FENs
+- Compare adjacent FENs to determine the played move in the current board position
+- Extract the square that was moved out of and the square that was moved into

+For more information, look at the `data_cleaning` folder.

 ## Failed Attempt
 The initial approach was to use machine learning to create a board evaluation neural network.
 Combined with a minimax algorithm with alpha-beta pruning, the hope was that this algorithm would create a strong chess AI.
 There were two issues with this approach: